 SPEECH : tendency to remain silent in company

-AFFECTIVE STYLE : the term affective style here refers to how the individual with APD tends to respond emotionally during social interaction.
+AFFECTIVE STYLE : the term affective style here refers to how the individual with AvPD tends to respond emotionally during social interaction.
 S/he will tend to show little emotion in such situations due to fear that this will make him/her vulnerable to rejection and humiliation (Kantor et al).
-To others, the individual with APD may appear tense and anxious (Millon et al).
+To others, the individual with AvPD may appear tense and anxious (Millon et al).

 OVERCOME FEAR OF ABANDONMENT MP3 – CLICK HERE